 If you disagree with the homosexual lifestyle, support overturning Prop 8 and make them get married—like the rest of us.

-The extended version:
+The extended tagline:

 To the 44% of Californians who think homosexuals should not be allowed to marry.
 Why would you support prop8 and spare them from a long, unforgiving, lifetime of wedded torment?